 Julia’s past experiences with service include research on and management of intervention programs for children of parents with lifetime eating disorders or obesity; tutoring local elementary students through Ravenswood Reads; and membership in Kappa Kappa Gamma Women’s Fraternity.

-Julia is a current junior at Stanford University on the Field Hockey Team.
-She’s majoring in Human Biology with a concentration in Epidemiology of Chronic Diseases.
+Julia is a current senior at Stanford University and a former player on the Field Hockey Team.
+She’s majoring in Human Biology with a concentration in Women’s Reproductive Health.
 Spending her summer volunteering in South Africa was her first culturally immersive experience.
 As a student focusing in global health, the ACE program was an ideal opportunity to work hands on with a Nomzamo township to promote sport education, women’s empowerment, and sustainability.
-Through her experience engaging in a culturally and historically enriched country, Julia is excited to continue to learn about and pursue a career in global health.
+Through her experience engaging in a culturally and historically enriched country, Julia is excited to continue to learn about and pursue a career in global women’s health.

 Want to hear more about Julia’s ACE experience?
 Contact Julia.